 Look inside our books using Google Book Search.
 Please note that this will take you to an external website.
 To search our website please use the search box at the top right of the screen.

-While the West Highland Way often runs close to a busy main road and avoids the mountain tops, NOT The West Highland Way describes alternative routes over mountains, smaller hills or high passes to all but one of the Way's nine stages.
+NOT The West Highland Way describes alternative routes over mountains, smaller hills or high passes to all but one of the West Highland Way's nine stages, providing alternatives away from the main roads.
 With add-on day trips over Ben Lomond or Beinn Dorain.
 Includes 2 two-day routes for warm-up trips.